 10 grams protein

-Make healthy potato salad by replacing mayonnaise with a 5.3 oz container of whole-milk or no-fat yogurt.
-Your body is going to thank you for doing it.
+Whip up a healthier version by swapping out the mayo and instead using a 5.3 oz container of whole-milk or no-fat yogurt.
+Your body will thank you for this smart choice.

 Make Caesar Dressing Without Mayo